onticinc/typscript/section-2/readme.md

 ### Array

 [1,2.3,]
-Any JavaScript array, type can be flexible or strict(regarding the element types)
+Any JavaScript array, type can be flexible or strict.

 ### Tuples

+Added by typscript... fixed length array.

-Using a tuple to define the role property of the person object.
+Code snippet exampl of using a tuple to define the role property of the person object.

 ```
     const person: {